• Skip to main content

 Notes

 • You Don't Need to Peel Carrots - I never peel carrots!
 Just wash them really well under running water, scrub them a bit with your hands.
-The outside "peel" is healthy, edible, and there's no reason to waste it!
+The outside "peel" is healthy, edible, and there's no reason to waste it

-• How to Garnish Carrot Hummus - Although it's not an ingredient, a sprinkle of bright red paprika and a drizzle of olive oil makes this hummus look gorgeous!
+• How to Garnish - Although it's not an ingredient, a sprinkle of bright red paprika and a drizzle of olive oil makes this hummus look gorgeous!
 Add a sprinkle of fresh chopped herbs such as parsley, chives, or cilantro.

 Reader Interactions